 Your well-being as a medical student is vital to a patient's outcome.
 Assess your well-being and compare your results nationally.

-Kansas Health Science Center, Inc. invites you to participate in the Medical Student Well-Being Index.
+Kansas Health Science University invites you to participate in the Medical Student Well-Being Index.
 This validated tool is an opportunity to help you better understand your overall well-being and areas of risk compared to other medical students across the nation, as well as provide access to local and national resources.

-It's important to note, this tool is 100% anonymous - your information and score are private and your individual score will not be shared with Kansas Health Science Center, Inc., or anyone for that matter.
+It's important to note, this tool is 100% anonymous - your information and score are private and your individual score will not be shared with Kansas Health Science University, Inc., or anyone for that matter.

 Setting up an account is easy and completing the Index takes less than one minute.